cloudytuts/website/content/en/tutorials/ansible/using-unvault-to-read-vaulted-and-non-vaulted-files.md

     Learn how to use the new Ansible Unvault plugin in a lookup to read the contents of any file, vaulted or non vaulted.
 Ansible will automatically detect and decrypt as necessary.
 ---

 Unvault is a plugin introduced by the Ansible core team which allows you to read contents of any file, vaulted or not.
 Used within a `lookup` you can retrieve the contents of a specific file.
-Ansible we determine whether it is vualted or not and apply the appropriate action to read it.
+Ansible we determine whether it is vaulted or not and apply the appropriate action to read it.

 ## Create a regular file